knative/community/elections/2020/README.md

 ### Decision

-The newly elected body will be announced in the Steering Committee AMA Meeting on May 11, 2020.
+The newly elected body will be announced in the Knative Community Meeting on May 13, 2020.

 Following the meeting, the raw voting results and winners will be published on the [Knative Blog].